Home

 Return to top

-What's not in the truck/trailer and what do we miss?
+What's not in the truck/trailer?

 When we sold the house early 2008 we rid ourselves of all the furniture and almost everything else we wouldn't need in this lifestyle.
 Still we loaded a couple of boxes of stuff to go through while living in our camper.
-We've eliminated those boxes and are looking forward to re-examining what gear, clothing, or books we have, what we're missing, what we can dump as unnecessary.
-We've created several lists you may want to view to gain a sense of what
+We've eliminated those boxes and at least annually re-examine what gear, clothing, or books we have, what we're missing, what we can dump as unnecessary.
+We've created several lists you may want to view to gain a sense of what we're carrying and what we don't want.

 Magazines